ShivamThakur7667/DevTinder/homework.md

 -> Install JsonWebToken
--> In login API, after email and password validation, create a JWT token and send it to user in cookie -> read the cookie inside your profile API and find that who is logged user
+-> In login API, after email and password validation, create a JWT token and send it to user in cookie -> read the cookie inside your profile API and find that who is logged user -> userAuth Middleware
+-> Add the userAuth middle ware in profile API and a new sendConnectionRequest API -> Set the expiry of JWT token and cookies to the 7 days